 Claire Van Zant was born Claire Dalling on May 30, 1922 in Ayr, Scotland.
 She attended the Royal Academy in London until the building was destroyed by a German bomb in the early days of WWII.
 She was one of the first women conscripted into the Royal Air Force.
 During her time in service, she worked as a codebreaker for bomb raids and then was sent to Bergen-Belsen in order to help the displaced populace of the camp.
-After the war, she studied (under C. S. Lewis and J. R. R. Tolkien) and taught in England.
+After the war, she returned to England, studied at Oxford (under C. S. Lewis and J. R. R. Tolkien) and taught.
 She came to the United States in 1963 and created the first Humanities program of study at Mayo High School.
 She remained there until her retirement.
 On June 12, 1964, she married Robert D. Van Zant in Rochester.
 They were both members of Calvary Episcopal Church.
 Mrs. Van Zant died at the age of 96 on July 14, 2018.

 "Currently in the world of education preference and emphasis is certainly upon the sciences, mathematics, physics-biology-chemistry, computer sciences and technical training of all kinds.